friskycodeur/curated-project-list/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a curated list of beginner-friendly Projects to help you start your developer journey.
-As of now we're working to add JavaScript projects and soon will extend to other languages and fields.
-To know about all the projects, how to contribute and the best way to learn from this repository , be sure to read this readme till the end.
+The goal of this project is to provide beginners with a list of projects along with proper implementation to help them improve and learn through Project-based-learnings.
+Contibuting to this repository and adding new projects will help beginners to learn concepts and amateurs to revise them , so feel free to contribute in any way you want, just make sure to follow the contribution guidelines.

 ### Built With